you’ve accumulated a file of finished or nearly-finished poems

 worthy of a wider readership

-this immersive course offers serious poets a structure & a process
+this immersive course offers commited poets a structure & a process

 to turn individual poems into a polished collection

 my 20+ years of reviewing, editing, assembling and publishing poetry

 I’ve designed this ten-week course to provide you with structure, creative community, and accountability during the demanding & exciting process of creating a chapbook manuscript (10-30 pp), whether you wish to submit it for publication, or simply learn how books are built, using your own poems.